Skip to main content

 Workrave is a free program that assists in the recovery and prevention of Repetitive Strain Injury (RSI).
 It monitors your keyboard and mouse usage and using this information, it alerts you to take rest breaks and suggest guided exercises.

-Download Workrave here
+Download Workrave guide here

 Useful Documents